Medical Image Analysis

-Better understanding of the living human body, better diagnosis of disease, better intervention, and better monitoring of disease state or the effect of treatment all depend on accurate and comprehensive information in the form of measured signals and images.
+The Medical Image Analysis group uses images to gain a better understanding of the living human body, to better diagnose diseases, to allow for better intervention, and better monitoring of disease state or the effect of treatment.

 Image data includes: